guaraqe/total-alternative/README.md

-# safe-alternative
+# total-alternative

-This library exports safe versions for Prelude partial functions using an `Alternative` interface where `empty` represents the results for invalid inputs.
+This library exports total versions for Prelude partial functions using an `Alternative` interface where `empty` represents the result for invalid inputs.

 The `Alternative` interface allows them to be specialized to:
 - `Maybe`